wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 | ---- | ------------------------------------------------------------ |
 |      |                                                              |

-##### Creating the Service Provider Metadata
+##### Creating the Service Provider Metadata {#}

 In SAML IdPs and SPs exchange SAML metadata, which is in XML format.
-The schema for the metadata is a standard, thus assuring participating SAML entities can consume each otherâ€™s metadata.
+The schema for the metadata is a standard, thus assuring participating SAML entities can consume each other¡¯s metadata.
 You need:

 - Metadata for the IdP that the SP utilizes
 - Metadata describing the SP provided to the IdP